Call-for-Code/Embrace-Judicial-Reform/README.md

 # Emb(race): Police and Judicial Reform and Accountability

 Technology has the power to drive action.
 And right now, a call to action is needed to eradicate racism. **Black lives matter.**

 We recognize technology alone cannot fix hundreds of years of racial injustice and inequality, but when we put it in the hands of the Black community and their supporters, technology can begin to bridge a gap.
 To start a dialogue.
 To identify areas where technology can help pave a road to progress.

-This project is an effort to leverage technology to prevent, detect, and remediate bias and misrepresentation in the workplace, products, and society.
+From traffic stops and arrests to sentencing and parole decisions, this project is an effort to use technology to better analyze real-world data, provide insights and make recommendations that will drive racial equality and reform across criminal justice, and public safety.
- For corporations to succeed, it is critical to have Black representation at every level.

 This is one of three open source projects underway as part of the [Call for Code Emb(race) Spot Challenge](https://github.com/topics/embrace-call-for-code) led by contributors from IBM and Red Hat.

 ## Goal for this project